-1. Department Retention, Tenure and Promotion Committee Evaluation
+1. Program Retention Tenure and Promotion Committee Evaluation

 - a.
-Each probationary faculty member shall be evaluated by the Retention, Tenure and Promotion (RTP) Committee in his department or academic unit using the criteria published for this purpose. - b.
-Upon receipt of the applications, the department chairperson shall convene a departmental RTP committee to evaluate the prospective candidate and make recommendations to the chairperson for his review and recommendation.
-The department's RTP Committee shall be composed of all the tenured faculty members from the academic unit who do not also serve on the RTP Committee for the college or school.

-c.
-For small departments with insufficient tenured faculty to serve, tenured faculty members shall be drawn from other departments within the applicant's college.
+Each probationary faculty member shall be evaluated by the Retention, Tenure and Promotion (RTP) Committee in his program using the criteria published for this purpose. - b.
+Upon receipt of the applications, the program leader shall convene a program RTP committee to evaluate the prospective candidate and make recommendations to the chairperson for his review and recommendation.
+The program's RTP Committee shall be composed of all the tenured faculty members from the academic unit who do not also serve on the RTP Committee for the college or school. - c.
+For small programs with insufficient tenured faculty to serve, tenured faculty members shall be drawn from other departments within the applicant's college.
 The committee, based on its evaluation, shall assign points to each of the criteria, and the total points accumulated shall be recorded on the appropriate form.
-Upon completion of the review, the chair of the RTP Committee shall notify the applicants of the results, in writing, and forward recommendations, in writing, along with all supporting documents to the departmental Chairperson on or before the date established by the department chair.
-Negative recommendations may be appealed to the department chair by the date established by the department chair.
+Upon completion of the review, the chair of the RTP Committee shall notify the applicants of the results, in writing, and forward recommendations, in writing, along with all supporting documents to the program leader on or before the date established by the program leader.
+Negative recommendations may be appealed to the program leader by the date established by the program leader.

-2. Department Chairperson's Review and Evaluation
+2. Program Leader's Review and Evaluation

 - a.
-The department chairperson shall receive the department RTP Committee's recommendation and, considering it, will conduct his evaluation of each probationary faculty member. - b.
-The chairperson will make his recommendation based on his review of all supporting documents.
-Upon completion of the review, the Chairperson shall notify the applicants of the results, in writing. - c.
-The application and all supporting documents, together with evaluations and recommendations of the department committee and the chairperson, shall then be submitted by October 15th to the dean of the appropriate college or division for the College/School RTP Committee's evaluation and recommendations.
-Negative recommendations by the department chairperson may be appealed to the College/School RTP Committee, via the dean by the tenth work day following receipt of written notification.
+The program leader shall receive the department RTP Committee's recommendation and, considering it, will conduct his evaluation of each probationary faculty member. - b.
+The program leader will make his recommendation based on his review of all supporting documents.
+Upon completion of the review, the program leader shall notify the applicants of the results, in writing. - c.
+The application and all supporting documents, together with evaluations and recommendations of the program committee and the program leader shall then be submitted by October 15th to the dean of the appropriate college or division for the College/School RTP Committee's evaluation and recommendations.
+Negative recommendations by the program leader may be appealed to the College/School RTP Committee, via the dean by the tenth work day following receipt of written notification.